-Maintenance of a (Coastal Zone) ACP is the responsibility of the Coast Guard FOSC.
-As living documents, review and updates of the ACP is ongoing to ensure accuracy and utility for planning and preparedness.
+Maintenance of a (Coastal Zone) ACP is the responsibility of the FOSC.
+Maintenance of the Great Lakes Base Plan is the responsibility of the Ninth District Contingency Planning Branch (dxc).
+As living documents, review and updates of the ACPs and Great Lakes Base Plan are ongoing to ensure accuracy and utility for planning and preparedness.
 Suggestions and comments about the plans are welcome at any time.
-The ACP shall be reviewed annually to determine if any changes are necessary.
-Updated plans shall be submitted to the Coast Guard District Commander for review by 01 July of each year.
+ACPs shall be reviewed annually to determine if any changes are necessary.
+All updated plans shall be submitted to the District Commander for review by 01 July of each year.
 A comprehensive review of ACPs shall be conducted on a quadrennial basis in accordance with the National Preparedness Response Exercise Program (PREP) schedule.
 Following this review, updated plans shall be submitted to the District Commander for review and approval with documented Records of Change by 01 July.
-The most current version of the ACP will be posted on the Homeport website and will not contain sensitive security information (SSI).
+The most current version of the ACP and WLS-ACP will be posted on the Homeport micro site and will not contain sensitive security information (SSI).